 With security defaults, all policies are enabled at once.

 Legacy authentication protocols are blocked.

-The Azure AD Connect synchronization account is excluded from security defaults and won't be prompted to register for or perform multifactor authentication.
+The Microsoft Entra Connect synchronization account is excluded from security defaults and won't be prompted to register for or perform multifactor authentication.
 Organizations shouldn't use this account for other purposes.

-For detailed information, see Overview of Azure AD multifactor authentication for your organization and What are security defaults?.
+For detailed information, see Overview of Microsoft Entra multifactor authentication for your organization and What are security defaults?.

 Implementation frequently asked questions (FAQ)

 Because these requirements apply to all user accounts in your partner tenant, you need to consider several things to ensure a smooth deployment.
-For example, identify user accounts in Azure AD that can’t perform MFA, and applications and devices in your organization that don't support modern authentication.
+For example, identify user accounts in Microsoft Entra ID that can't perform MFA, and applications and devices in your organization that don't support modern authentication.

 Before performing any action, we recommend that you complete the following validations.

 Do you have an application or device that doesn't support the use of modern authentication?